mengqin1/d2r-mapview/README.md

 It is strongly recommended that users use VMprotect or other more complex encryption shells to pack the compiled files before use.

+# Howto

+1. Checkout code.
+2. Compile script d2r-map.ahk to d2r-map.exe by AHK2EXE
+3. Pack/encrypt d2r-map.exe by your own's packer/shell.
+Recommand VMprotect, it can add font files to memory to avoid detectation.
+4. Change d2r-map.exe to other names and put it to a independent path without sensitive word.
+5. Don't run it with bnet client together.
+6. Don't run it with windows mapserver.
+Set your map server on another device/VM.
+7. Good luck.

+# Q&A

+Why not support compiled and packed binart directly?

+Any published file can calculate its own MD5 and name, and checking if a known process is running couldn't be easier.
+It doesn't make any sense to provide binary files directly, compile and package your own executable files, and ensure your own security.

+What about noob users?

+Don't use this.

 # Diablo 2: Resurrected map viewer

 Noob friendly FREE map reveal tool for Diablo 2 Resurrected.